Sebastian1981/Sales_Prediction/README.md

 </table>

 ## Model Interpretability Using Shapley values from game theory
 The Shapley value distibution shows that on average the features with the highest impact on sales are the maximum retail price (i.e. "item_mrp"), the outlet type (i.e. "outlet_type_grocery store", "outlet_type_supermarket_type3") and the unique store id (i.e. "outlet_identifier_out027").
 Having a closer look reveales that a higher maximal retail price is correlated with higher sales.
-This finding is quite surprising since intuitively lower prices should lead to more sales (2b discussed!).
+This finding is quite surprising since intuitively lower prices should lead to more sales.
+However, this finding is in agreement with the exploratory data analysis as shown in the notebook.

 <table>
   <tr><td>